 Where do we need to be?

-As a result of this work four priorities have been identified that will drive the work of the partnership.
+As a result of the engagement with children, young people and professionals, and analysis of relevant local information, four priorities have been identified that will drive the work of the partnership.

 Over the next 5 years our pledges are: